 The Vocational Education Programs Guidelines for Eliminating Discrimination and Denial of Services on the Basis of Race, Color, National Origin, Sex and Handicap (34 C.F.R.
-Part 100, Appendix B), referred to as “The Guidelines”, require each state education agency to adopt a compliance program to prevent, identify and remedy discrimination on the basis of race, color, national origin, sex or handicap by its local education agencies (LEAs).
+Part 100, Appendix B), referred to as "The Guidelines," require each state education agency to adopt a compliance program to prevent, identify and remedy discrimination on the basis of race, color, national origin, sex or handicap by its local education agencies (LEAs).
 Under these guidelines and adopted procedures, the Wisconsin Department of Public Instruction (WDPI) is mandated to conduct on-site compliance reviews annually of PK-12 LEAs that provide career and technical education programs and receive federal financial assistance.
-These reviews are conducted to determine whether school divisions are meeting the requirements of the following civil rights laws:
+These reviews are conducted to determine whether schools are meeting the requirements of the following civil rights laws:

 - Title VI of the Civil Rights Act of 1964 (prohibiting discrimination based on race, color, and national origin) 34 CFR Part 100

 - Title IX of the Education Amendments of 1972 (prohibiting discrimination based on sex) 34 CFR Part 106